Logo

 However, eventually, we will want to use this regex to test any arbitrary captured characters, not just a and b.
 Unfortunately, we cannot put backreferenced captured strings into a set, so we will need to use a different approach to match any character except a or b.

 The method I came up with to do this is using negative lookaheads.
-Putting a negative lookahead before a pattern will cause that pattern not match if the negative lookahead matches.
+Putting a negative lookahead before a pattern will cause that pattern to not match if the negative lookahead matches.
 So, the following pattern will match any character that is not an a or b:

 (?!a|b).